qiwi/masker/articles/in-search-of-js-data-masker-p1.md

   personalSettings: {} // not sensitive data
 }
 ```
-The stage in which we determine the need for data masking and the stage of data output are ofter located in directly unrelated layers.
+The stage in which we determine the need for data masking, and the stage of data output are ofter located in directly unrelated layers.

 ### Vulnerability
 Is it possible to output sensitive data to the console?
 Definitely, yes.